AskeCarstensen/STM32-Getting-started/Chapter 1. Hello world!/README.md

     <img src = "STM32CubeLogo.png">
 </p>
 This chapter will walk you through setting up STM32CubeIDE for the first time and running HelloWorld on your board.
 This project uses the NUCLEO-F411RE board but this guide should be applicable to other STM as well.

-Subchapters:
+Overview :

 - Install STM32CubeIDE
 - Create a STM32 Project
 - Toggle the on board LED every second.
 - Toggle a external LED on a breadboard every second.
-- Write “Hello There!” to putty over serial connection.
+- Write “Hello There!” to putty over uart.

 ## Info: Install STM32CubeIDE
 Download IDE from: https://www.st.com/en/development-tools/stm32cubeide.html